buzzaggwd/WP/README.md

 # Django application
 ## Description
-This pgoject is a web application built using Django.
+This project is a web application built using Django.

 ## Installation
 Clone the repository: